-(g) Commonly, before a recorder may accept a document for recording it must be approved by one or more other offices in order to assure compliance with the other office's requirements.
-The person submitting the document may also be required to pay fees or taxes to the other office.
-If the prior approval and the fee or tax paying processes are not conjoined with the electronic recording process, it may not be possible to effectuate the speedy electronic recording envisioned by this act.
+(8) Commonly, before a recorder may accept a document for recording it must be approved by one or more other offices in order to assure compliance with the other office's requirements.
+The person submitting the document may also be required to pay fees or taxes to the other office or offices.
+If the prior approval and the fee or tax paying processes are not conjoined with the electronic recording process, it will not be possible to effectuate the speedy electronic recording envisioned by this act.

-For example, a document may first need to be submitted to the county assessor or treasurer to determine whether prior taxes have been paid or whether current ones are due.

-Under current practice that submission might have to be accomplished in a process independent from the electronic recording process.
-If a tax or fee must also be paid, that sum might also have to be paid independently by check or other non-electronic process.
+For example, a document may first need to be submitted to the county assessor or treasurer to determine whether prior real estate taxes have been paid or whether current ones are due.
+Under current practice that submission and approval might have to be accomplished in a physical process independent of the electronic recording process.
+If a tax or fee is due, that sum might also have to be paid by check or other non-electronic process to the treasurer.
 Procedures such as these will delay the electronic recording process and will limit the achievement of a speedy, efficient electronic recording system.

-Subsection (g) permits and encourages the recorder to enter into agreements with other county and state offices for the purpose of implementing processes that will allow the simultaneous satisfaction of all conditions precedent to recording and the payment of all fees and taxes in a single transaction.
-Any fees and taxes paid by the recording party will be allocated between the recorder and the other offices in accordance with the agreements.
+Paragraph (8) permits and encourages the recorder to enter into agreements with other county and state offices for the purpose of implementing processes that will allow the simultaneous satisfaction of all conditions precedent to recording and the payment of all fees and taxes in a single transaction.
+Any fees and taxes paid by the recording party will be allocated among the recorder and the other offices in accordance with their agreements.